Tour of Hāli’imaile Community Garden

 The composting toilet is an environmentally friendly solution that saves water at the garden.

-We started our Goodwill Garden in 2013 t sow it forward to feed Maui's hungry.
-Two plots are designated growing areas for food to be donated to the Maui Food Bank and Hale Kau Kau programs which feed the hungry on Maui.
+We started our Goodwill Garden in 2013 to sow it forward to feed Maui's hungry.
+Three plots are designated growing areas for food to be donated to the Maui Food Bank and Hale Kau Kau programs which feed the hungry on Maui.

 Group Project Days